Shaking the Universe – Haggai 2

 21 “Say to Zerubbabel, governor of Judah: ‘I am going to shake the heavens and the earth, 22 and I will overturn the throne of kingdoms and destroy the strength of the kingdoms of the nations.
 I will overturn the chariot and its rider, so horses and their riders will fall, each by the sword of his brother.
 Haggai 2:21-22 (TLV)

-Referring to the great shaking of the ground which took place when the Lord called Moses and the Israelites to Mount Sinai after freeing them from slavery in Egypt, the writer of the book of Hebrews also tells us that a shaking will take place in the end times.
+Referring to the shaking of the ground which took place when the Lord called Moses and the Israelites to Mount Sinai, after freeing them from slavery in Egypt, the writer of the book of Hebrews also tells us that a great shaking will take place in the end times.

 26 His voice shook the earth then, but now He has promised, saying, “Yet once more I will shake not only the earth, but also the heavens.”
 27 Now this phrase, “Yet once more,” shows the removal of those things that are shaken—that is, created things—so that what cannot be shaken may remain.
 Hebrews 12:26-27 (TLV)

 What is the nature of this shaking?
-Exactly what this will look like involves some speculation.
-Is it an actual shaking of the ground as in an earthquake or is it a metaphor for the major authority changes which will take place in the spiritual and physical universe?
+Exactly what it will look like involves some speculation.
+Is it an actual shaking of the ground, as with an earthquake, or is it more of a metaphor for major changes which will take place both in the spiritual and physical universe?

-There have been several very turbulent times in history which must have looked like the final Tribulation to those in the middle of them.
+There have certainly been several turbulent times in history, which must have looked to be the final Tribulation to those who were in the middle of them.
 But in retrospect, these were the birth pains prophesied by Jesus in Matthew 24:8.

-The kings of Judah were the placeholders for the coming Messiah, but they failed to come close to God’s holy standards, so He abruptly ended their royal line and carried them off into Babylon.
-Their final king Jehoiachin, known also as Jeconiah or Coniah, lived out his life there. *
+The kings of Judah were intended to be the placeholders for the coming Messiah, but they failed to come anywhere close to God’s holy standards, so the Lord ended their royal duties, and carried them off into Babylon.
+Their final king, Jehoiachin, also known as Jeconiah, lived out the rest of his life there. *

-After seventy years of exile, the Lord directed some of the people of Judah to return to Jerusalem with the permission of the new Medo-Persian government to begin reconstruction of the temple.
-These were led by their governor Zerubbabel, a grandson of Jeconiah, and a member of the genealogy of Jesus Christ.
-God would choose faithful Zerubbabel as a signet ring, granting him divine authority and power as one placed in His chosen line.
+After seventy years of exile, the Lord directed some of the Judeans to return to Jerusalem, with the permission of the new Medo-Persian government, to begin reconstruction of His temple.
+These returnee’s were led by governor Zerubbabel, a grandson of King Jeconiah, and also a member of the genealogy of Jesus Christ, as recorded in Matthew 1.
+God chose faithful Zerubbabel, referring to him as a signet ring, and granted him divine authority and power, and placed him in Jesus’ royal line.

 23 “On that day’”—it is a declaration of Adonai-Tzva’ot—‘I will take you, Zerubbabel son of Shealtiel, my servant’—it is a declaration of Adonai—“‘and I will set you like a signet ring.
 For I have chosen you.’”
 It is a declaration of Adonai-Tzva’ot.
 Haggai 2:23 (TLV)

-Though we may be tossed and shaken about by the waves of life, God has never lost control.
-His plan will be carried out in full no matter the opposition, spiritual or human.
-May this be a source of comfort for those with faith, and a life preserver to reach for by those searching for a loving power greater than themselves.
-His arms are open and welcoming for all.
+Though we, too, may be tossed and shaken about by the waves and challenges of life, God has promised to never leave us nor forsake us, and has never lost control.
+His eternal plans will be carried out in full, no matter the opposition, spiritual or human.
+May this be a source of comfort to all people of faith, and a life preserver for those searching for a loving power greater than themselves.
+The Lord’s arms are ever open and welcoming to all who would seek Him.
+His grace, mercy, and forgiveness are extended to us without limit, thanks to the wonderful sacrifice Jesus made for us on the cross, and His resurrection from the dead.
+And that is one heavenly power which will never be shaken.

 Reflection

 Lord, we reach out to you for the thousandth time or for the first time.
-Take us in Your arms and meet our desperate needs, be it for ourselves or for someone else whom we love.
-We trust You to be present and a source of great comfort and peace in whatever our need.
+Take us in Your arms and meet our desperate need, be it for ourselves or for someone else whom we love.
+We trust in You to be present and a source of great comfort, peace, and healing, whatever our need.
 We ask this in Jesus’ name, Amen.

 1 For God alone my soul waits in silence;